The Story of Princess Zeineb and King Leopard: England

 In an English tale published by folklorist Joseph Jacobs with the title Three Feathers, a woman is married to a man whose face she has never seen.
 One night, while he is asleep by her side, the woman lights a torch and discovers her husband is a handsome man.
-The man turns into a bird, tells her she has to serve seven years and a day, gives her three feathers and teaches a spell for her to use.
+The man turns into a bird, tells her she has to serve seven years and a day, gives her three feathers and teaches a spell for her to use ("By virtue of my three feathers").
 The woman leaves her home and finds work in another house as a laundry-maid.
 The other male servants - the butler, the coachman, and the footman - begin to notice her and intend to court her.
 Their efforts to impress her fail, because the woman makes up some excuse so that the male servant can do a chivalrous deed for her: by the use of the feather and the spell, the footman is stuck trying to close the shutters that keep opening; the coachman tries to gather the woman's clothes from the cloth's hanger, and a wind blows them about all night; the coachman goes to the cellar to get some brandy for her, and the contents from the barrels keep spilling out.
+The master notices his servants are acting strangely after the laundry-woman has been hired, but his wife will have no bad word about her best servant.
+Later, the three humiliated men meet each other and talk about what they did all night.
+Their master appears in the hall and the girl uses the three feathers to force everyone to fight each other, and throw one another in the pond.
+The girl then dismisses the spell on the men, and continues to serve until the allotted time is over.
+The bird-husband appears to her, restored to human form, and rescues her from servitude to his castle.